amal2nes/node-odoo-client/README.md

-# Odoo
+# Node-odoo-client

-Node.js client library for Odoo
+Node.js client library for Odoo.

+This is a fork of [saidimu/odoo](https://github.com/saidimu/odoo), which was itself a fork of [4yopping/node-odoo](https://github.com/4yopping/node-odoo).

+Many thanks to them for their work.

 ## Installation